Always and Forever, Lara Jean

 Always and Forever, Lara Jean is a 2017 novel by American author Jenny Han, first published by Simon & Schuster and released on May 2, 2017.
-It is the third and final installment of the To All the Boys I've Loved Before series, following To All the Boys I've Loved Before, released on April 15, 2014, and P.S.
+It is the third and final installment of the To All the Boys I've Loved Before trilogy, following To All the Boys I've Loved Before, released on April 15, 2014, and P.S.
 I Still Love You, released on May 26, 2015.

 A film adaptation of the book titled To All the Boys: Always and Forever was released on Netflix on February 12, 2021.
 It is a direct sequel to the film adaptation of the second book P.S.
 I Still Love You.

 Plot

 Now in her final year of high school, Lara Jean Song Covey is excitedly looking forward to attending school with her boyfriend, Peter Kavinsky, at the University of Virginia (UVA).
 Peter has been accepted early on a sports scholarship for lacrosse.
 When acceptance letters come in, Lara Jean learns she has been rejected.
-After being wait-listed to the University of North Carolina at Chapel Hill (UNC), Lara Jean decides to go with William and Mary with the plan of transferring to UVA after freshman year.
-However, Lara Jean is eventually accepted to UNC at Chapel Hill in her last week of school and decides to attend school there.
+After being waitlisted to the University of North Carolina at Chapel Hill (UNC), Lara Jean decides to go with William and Mary with the plan of transferring to UVA after freshman year.

-At home, Lara Jean's father continues to date their neighbor, Trina Rothschild.
+Meanwhile, Lara Jean's father continues to date their neighbor, Trina Rothschild.
 When Margot returns home from university in Scotland with her new boyfriend, Ravi, Lara Jean's father asks all of his daughters for their blessing to wed Trina.
 The sisters all agree, though Margot, who has not seen the progression of her father's relationship with Trina, is less excited and accepting than her sisters and thinks it won't work.

-As Lara Jean finishes high school and settles into her new routine, adjusting to time spent without Peter and to Trina's presence in her home, she learns that UNC has taken her off the wait-list and accepted her.
+As Lara Jean finishes her senior year and settles into her new routine, adjusting to time spent without Peter and to Trina's presence in her home, she learns that UNC has taken her off the waitlist and accepted her.
 Her best friend Chris urges her to take a spontaneous road trip to the campus to see what she will be missing out on if she sticks to her plan.
-Lara Jean falls in love with the campus and decides to go to UNC, despite the fact that it is even farther away than William & Mary.
+Lara Jean falls in love with the campus and decides to go to UNC, even though it is even farther away than William & Mary.